FabioScielzoOrtiz/DBRobustClust-docu/models.md

 y: a pandas/polars series or a numpy array.
 Represents a response variable.
 Is not required.

-weights: the sample weights, if exists.
+weights: the sample weights.
+Only used if provided and d1 = 'robust_mahalanobis'.

 ---------------
 Predict method: